The House Exterior Interiors Plans Location Request a Viewing

 Every aspect of this restoration was approached with the precision and integrity of Central European craftsmanship — local materials, local artisans, no shortcuts.
 The result is a house that ages beautifully and requires nothing more.

-Heated Swimming Pool
+Heated Saltwater Pool

 Underfloor Heating